Continent

 METHOD & DATA

 The dashboard includes information about the articles (e.g., title, abstract) as well as on the authors, such as university of affiliation.
-I have obtained these data from OpenAlex using the OpenAlex API through the openAlexR package. openAlexR provides information about the country of the authors, affiliation address, and institution.
+We have obtained these data from OpenAlex using the OpenAlex API through the openAlexR package, which relies on the OpenAlex database. openAlexR provides information about the country of the authors, affiliation address, and institution.

 The full current list of journals queried can be obtained through the following R code pubDashboard::journal_field$journal_abbr.